safai-labs/resiliate-book/src/cli/filesystem.md

 ### `umount <mount-point>`

-Unmount a CEFS filesystem.
+Unmount a AIFS filesystem.

 ### `mkfs <target>`

-Initialize (create) a new CEFS filesystem.
+Initialize (create) a new AIFS filesystem.

 #### `-D, --driver <backend>`

-Backend-store determines what type of storage you want to use CEFS on.
+Backend-store determines what type of storage you want to use AIFS on.
 (default: logfs) [possible values: flat-file, key-value]

 #### `-s, --source <source>`